 For my capstone project I decided to research what’s going on with the Oregon Psilocybin Service Initiative and other initiatives nationwide, which have an aim to: decriminalize and scientifically research psychedelic substances; to learn of the therapeutic uses; and how it can be utilized in a culturally sensitive manner, within our fields.
 Furthermore, I briefly wrote and delved into the history of psilocybin containing fungi and their cultural uses.
 As a future practitioner of traditional medicines and aspiring ambassador/advocate for the push of decriminalization, I felt it pertinent to investigate these areas of the topic at hand.

-Want to see more of our student’s capstone work?
-View 2018’s Integrative Health Science Undergraduate Capstone Projects.
+Want to see more student work?
+View additional Capstone Projects.